Consequences of Financial Elder Abuse

 This was just the beginning of a financial disaster.
 The clinic stopped paying Dr. Gomez’s condominium fees and apartment mortgage, and took out a second mortgage in Dr. Gomez’s name.
 His apartment was foreclosed on.

 Not even Dr. Gomez’s bank accounts were left.
-A woman had written out several checks to herself which she talked Dr. Gomez into signing.
+A woman had written out several checks to herself which she had talked Dr. Gomez into signing.
 All the assets he worked so hard for were gone, and he was left with only Social Security payments.

 Now Dr. Gomez lives in a New York assisted-living facility.
 When Dr. Gomez saw his son filling out Medicaid papers for him he exclaimed, “Medicaid?
 But I have money.”